The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 1. Hired or employed

 The hireling is simply a person hired.
-In the setting of shepherding, the hireling would be a person employed to shepherd the sheep.
-Jesus, speaking of the hireling said, whose own the sheep are not.
+In the setting of shepherding, the owner employs the hireling to shepherd the sheep.
+Jesus, speaking of the hireling, said, whose own the sheep are not.
 There is a difference when the shepherd owns the sheep.
-The hireling is simply hired or employed.
+The hireling is hired or employed.

 The Good Shepherd